 We also asked our respondents what aspect of target market they focus on in their message and here’s what we found out:

-• 12% say they focus on a combination of industries
+• There are about 12% who say they focus on a combination of industries

-• 22% say they focus on broad category that could encompass several different industries.
+• 22% state that they focus on broad category that could encompass several different industries.

-• 26% say they focus on a specific audience inside an organization. (e.g. CEOs, marketing executives)
+• Around 26% say they focus on a specific audience inside an organization. (e.g. CEOs, marketing executives)

-• 20% say they focus on “knowing their customers.”
+• 20% state they focus on “knowing their customers.”
 For example, they used to work in the education field and now target e-learning companies.

 • While 6% don’t have anything in detail about their target market.